tleonhardt/linux_lkm/README.md

 cat name
 popd
 ```

-NOTE: It is important that you leave any virtual filesystem directory associated with the LKM before you unload it, otherwise you can cause a kernel panic with something as simple as a call to ``ls``.
+> It is important that you leave any virtual filesystem directory associated with the LKM before you unload it, otherwise you can cause a kernel panic with something as simple as a call to ``ls``.

 ## Attribution
 Much of the material here comes from the excellent book